Missouri Center for Mathematics and Science Teacher Education

 - Preparing Teachers

-Kathryn is also a Professor of Mathematics Education.
+Kathryn is a Professor of Mathematics Education.
 Her research focuses on effective preparation models and support structures for teachers, effective elementary mathematics teaching for English language learners, and curriculum standards and policies.

 Prior to joining University of Missouri in 2003, Kathryn was the Acting Section Head for the Teacher Professional Continuum Program in the Division of Elementary, Secondary and Informal Science Division at the National Science Foundation (NSF) in Washington D.C., where she oversaw a $56 million budget.